 I'm interested in OpenFolklore's "Gray Literature"; I've been directed by the OpenFolklore page to the IUScholarWorks Repository.
 Now how do I go about browsing the collection?
 We have prepared instructions for finding syllabi in the Teaching Resources Collection; the procedure is the same for all the collections in IUScholarWorks.

 How do I receive notification of new events?
 There are three ways to stay in touch with new calendar events:

 Sign in; click on Preferences under Manage Profile in the Profile menu.
 Tick the box next to "Email me when a community event is added"; click on "Save my Settings."

 You will receive notification of updates to the Calendar if you click on the RSS icon in the upper right corner of the Calendar screen, then "Subscribe to this feed."
 The kind of notification you will receive depends on how you manage RSS feeds.
 CNET offers a useful review of RSS Readers for those who are new to this.

-New events are also "news," which we will post to the AFS Review.
+New events are also entered in "news," which we will post to the AFS Review.
 If you subscribe to the AFS Review and the Calendar, you will receive redundant information.

 Open Forums may be read by any site visitor, but only signed-in members can create topics or post comments.
 Those who wish to contribute to forums, but not to join AFS, may register as Non-AFS Web Only members, free of charge.
 For more, see Join AFS/Sign In above.